Local Electoral (Māori Wards and Māori Constituencies) Amendment Act 2021: Second and third readings

 On 23 February 2021, the Local Government Amendment Bill passed its second reading by a margin of 77:43 along partisan lines.
 The Labour, Green, and Māori parties supported the bill while the National and ACT parties opposed it.
 That same day, the Bill passed its third reading by a margin of 77:43 along party lines.
 The National Party staunchly opposed the bill, staging a 12-hour filibuster opposing the Bill's ten clauses and vowing to repeal the bill if elected at the 2023 New Zealand general election.

 Assent

 On 1 March 2021, the Local Electoral (Māori Wards and Māori Constituencies) Amendment Bill received royal assent and was implemented into law.

 Implementation and outcome

 Through the transition period to 21 May 2021, 32 councils resolved to introduce Māori wards or Māori constituencies ahead of the 2022 local elections.
 This made for a total of 34 councils with Māori wards at the election, not including Tauranga City Council where elections were deferred until 2024.
-In October 2021, Napier City Council voted to introduce Māori wards from the 2025 local elections.
 Councils undertook representation reviews through 2021 and 2022 resulting in the creation of 66 positions for councillors to be elected from Māori wards or constituencies.

 After nominations for the elections closed, Local Government New Zealand said the competition was higher in the Māori seats with an average 2.2 candidates per seat compared to the historical average of 2 candidates per seat.